 I was brought up in the local area and am married with two children.
 I also have two grandchildren, one registered gifted and talented and the other with special educational needs so I am very aware of the vast spread of needs that have to be met by any school.

-Andrea Sanders joined the governing body in 2015-16.
-She is Head of ICT and computing at Brine Leas School.
+Hi my name is Andrea Sanders and I joined the governing body in 2015.
+I have a background in education, and I am currently Head of ICT and Computer Science at Brine Leas School.

-I moved to the area in 2010 when my son was 6 months old.
-I now have 3 children that all attend Wrenbury Primary school in one form or another.
+I moved to the area in 2010 when my eldest child of three was 6 months old.
+I currently have two children at Wrenbury Primary school and the eldest now going to Brine Leas.
 My day job is in waste management in which I have worked since leaving university.
 Prior to my role as governor I was a trustee for Wrenbury Pre-school and Out of School Club charity before the service was transferred to Wrenbury Primary School as the Little Wrens nursery provision.
 Whilst Trustee for Wrenbury Pre-School and Out of School Club I occupied the role as Treasurer and Chair.
 This gave me valuable experience in how such organisations work.
 I am glad to be given the opportunity to support the school in the role as governor and I hope my experience can offer a different perspective that helps further this very important community institution.

 I'm Kate, I live locally in Nantwich and my daughter Grace loves it at Wrenbury Primary School.
 I believe school should be a happy place for children to be safe, thrive, have fun and get the confidence and skills they need in their early years to support them through life.
 This is the reason I was keen to be a School Governor, along with offering the school support from my career and experience in Human Resources.